shajra/haskell-tags-nix/README.md

 Fortunately, Haskell has kept some momentum to provide some IDE-like features but still give people freedom to use the editors of their choice.
 The latest push in this direction is the [Haskell Language Server (HLS)](https://github.com/haskell/haskell-language-server).

-HLS however, doesn't yet solve the problem of downloading source code of dependencies and indexing references.
+HLS however, doesn't yet solve the problem of downloading source code of dependencies and indexing references ([though work is in progress](https://www.tweag.io/blog/2020-10-07-ghcide-fellowship-summary/)).
 This means the tags file is still relevant and useful.
 But they are a technological relic, and it would be wonderful to have a better technology to replace them.

 In the meantime, some tools may accomplish what `nix-haskell-tags` does, but they seem to make assumptions that the Haskell project is building a certain way with either Cabal or Stack.
 This project implicitly advocates for Haskell projects to use Nix instead.
 This is because Nix solves problems that Stack and Cabal do not, so we'd like the freedom to use it.